WoshiWoshu/PSU_my_ls_2017/README.md

 # PSU_my_ls_2017
-First year mini project in which the goal is to re-code the ls UNIX system call/command.
+First year mini project in C in which the goal is to re-code the ls UNIX system call/command.
 It can handle most of the ls options in either order as "-lRdrt".
 It can also pass a list of files/folders as parameter.

+USING :

+    Make

-USING : 1) Make 2) ./my_ls [-lRdrt] [FILE].
+    ./my_ls [-lRdrt] [FILE].

 EXEMPLE :

     > ./my_ls libmy

     > ./my_ls .